steveukx/Subscribable/README.md

 Each handler is added using a separate call to the `.on()` method, supplying either the name of the event being subscribed to or the constructor of an event object.
-The handlerScope is optional and when omitted the handlerFunction will be executed in the scope of window.
+The handlerScope is optional and when omitted the handlerFunction will be executed in the context of the subscribable itself.

 While it is possible to use the `Function.prototype.bind` method from ECMA5 to set the scope of the handlerFunction explicitly, supplying the scope in the `.on()` method allows the removal of handlers based on the scope of the handler -